-We recently hosted a Science themed Halloween party with Mad Science of Northern Alberta and it was so much fun.
+We recently hosted a Science themed party with Mad Science of Northern Alberta and it was so much fun.

 Fun For All Ages With Mad Science

 Mad Science was founded by two brothers, Ariel and Ron Shlien over 30 years ago.
 What started in Quebec as a local company that offered hands-on science experiments they grew to 86 locations by 2000.
 Since then Mad Science has been the world’s leader in science education for children in over 20 countries and 150 franchise locations and most recently opening in Edmonton.

 There are many programs that are offered by Mad Science which includes: